-If so, it’s a good idea to re-measure yourself and see if you are wearing the right bra size.
-Read on to discover how to properly find your bra size, with or without a tape measure.
+If so, it's a good idea to re-measure yourself and see if you are wearing the right bra size.
+Women's bra sizes can change over time for many reasons, and just because your current bra has been in your drawer for several years doesn't mean it's still the right bra style or size for you.
+Read on to discover how to properly find your bra size, with or without measuring tape, and some things to keep in mind while bra shopping.

-So why is finding the right fitting bra so important?
+So why is having the proper bra fit so important?
 For starters, comfort!
-Wearing a bra that’s too small can be extremely uncomfortable, not to mention unflattering.
-If it’s too big it won't give you the support that you need.
+Wearing a bra that's too small can be extremely uncomfortable, not to mention unflattering.
+And if you're wearing a bra that's too big it won't give you the support you need.
+Wearing a bra that is both comfortable and supportive is something every woman should have.
+So how do you know if you're wearing the wrong bra size?

-There are a few telltale signs that you need to take some new measurements.
-Your bra is likely the wrong size if:
+There are a few telltale signs that you need to take some new bra size measurements.
+Your bra is likely the wrong size if any of the following bra fit issues apply to you:

-- The straps dig in leaving you with painful red marks.
+- The shoulder straps dig in leaving you with painful red marks.
+Try loosening the straps and tightening the band.
+If neither of these help, you need a smaller band size.

-- The straps are too loose and sometimes slip off.
-No one wants to be constantly pulling their straps back up.
+- The straps are too loose and sometimes slip off your shoulders.
+No one wants to be constantly pulling their bra straps back up.
+This could be a sign that you need a different cup size.

 - The band is uncomfortably tight.
-This is not only painful but can leave unflattering bulges.
+This is not only painful but it can also leave unflattering bulges and red marks.
+This mean you need a larger bra band size.

 - Your breasts spill out of the cups.
-Once again, not a very flattering look.
+Once again, this is not a very flattering look, and can be uncomfortable, too.
+If this sounds familiar, you need to size up in the cups.

 - The cups are too big leaving gaps between your breasts and the cups.
 Depending on the style, this can look bunched up under clothes and doesn't give the correct support.